 Anna Maria Friman, Linn Fuglseth, Jorunn Lovise Husan

 The brilliant Scandinavian singers of Trio Mediæval have created a fascinating and unique world of sound, which they portray with unerring virtuosity.
 Founded in 1997 in Oslo, Trio Mediæval has a specialised repertoire of ballads and songs from the Norwegian Middle Ages, polyphonic music arranged by the three singers themselves from medieval England, France and Italy, as well as contemporary works written specifically for the ensemble.
 More recently the trio has been increasingly working and creating new kinds of aural experiences with musicians and ensembles from the jazz and world scenes, including Rolf Lislevand, Nils Økland, Sinikka Langeland, Arve Henriksen and the Mats Eilersen Trio.

-Trio Mediæval has performed throughout Europe in prestigious venues such as the Oslo Concert Hall, Bozar in Brussels, De Doelen Rotterdam, Muziekgebouw aan’t IJ Amsterdam and the Wiener Konzerthaus, as well as at renowned festivals, among them the Cheltenham Music Festival, Snape Proms/Aldeburgh Music, SWR RheinVokal Festival, Schwetzinger SWR Festival, Festspiele Mecklenburg-Vorpommern, Niedersächsische Musiktage and the Dresden Music Festival.
+Trio Mediæval has performed throughout Europe in prestigious venues such as the Oslo Concert Hall, Bozar in Brussels, De Doelen Rotterdam, Muziekgebouw aan’t IJ Amsterdam and the Wiener Konzerthaus, as well as at renowned festivals, among them the Bergen Festival, Cheltenham Music Festival, Snape Proms/Aldeburgh Music, SWR RheinVokal Festival, Schwetzinger SWR Festival, Festspiele Mecklenburg-Vorpommern, Niedersächsische Musiktage and the Dresden Music Festival.
 The ensemble is a regular guest at London’s Wigmore Hall, and several engagements have also taken them beyond Europe, including performances at the Hong Kong Arts Festival and Carnegie Hall.

 This biography is to be reproduced without any changes, omissions or additions, unless expressly authorised by the artist management.